rikuto-mikado/langchain-ai-assistant/README.md

 # LangChain Gemini Chatbot

-A simple, command-line chatbot powered by Google's Gemini model through the LangChain framework.
-This interactive script lets you have a conversation with an AI persona named "Ryan".
+A simple, web-based chatbot powered by Google's Gemini model through the LangChain framework.
+This interactive application lets you have a conversation with an AI persona named "Ryan" via a Gradio interface.

 ## Features

--   **Interactive Chat:** Engage in a back-and-forth conversation directly in your terminal.
+-   **Interactive Web Chat:** Engage in a back-and-forth conversation through a user-friendly web interface.
 -   **Persona-driven:** The AI responds as "Ryan," a character with a sense of humor and a tendency to share personal anecdotes, based on a system prompt.
 -   **Conversation History:** The chatbot remembers previous turns in the conversation to maintain context.
 -   **Powered by LangChain and Gemini:** Utilizes `langchain-google-genai` to connect to the Gemini API.
+-   **Easy to Use:** Built with Gradio for a clean, simple user experience.

 ## Requirements